brob/eleventy-plugin-svg-contents/README.md

 ## Usage

 ### Base usage
-In your (Nunjucks or Liquid) templates, use the following syntax to grab the contents from any SVG in your project path:
+In your (Nunjucks, Liquid or Handlebars) templates, use the following syntax to grab the contents from any SVG in your project path:

 ```html
 // nunjucks/liquid